abhinavthomas/semantic-similarity/README.md

 # Semantic Similarity

-The semsim is Python3 based web application(Flask - API) that can be used to identify the semantic similarity between agiven input text and a set of inputs.
+The semsim is Python3 based web application(Fast API) that can be used to identify the semantic similarity between agiven input text and a set of inputs.
 Semantic similarity is a measure of the degree to which two pieces of text carry the same meaning.
 This is broadly useful in obtaining good coverage over the numerous ways that a thought can be expressed using language without needing to manually enumerate them.

 ![Semantic Similarity](https://www.gstatic.com/aihub/tfhub/universal-sentence-encoder/example-similarity.png)